-It is important for patients and health practitioners and to understand the risks, implications and steps required surrounding the use of cannabis for medical purposes in Saskatchewan.
-This page will provide information to help guide patients and physicians through the process in a medically safe and legal manner.
+It is important for patients and healthcare providers to understand the risks, implications and steps required surrounding the use of medical cannabis in Saskatchewan.
+This page will provide information to help guide patients and healthcare providers through the process in a medically safe and legal manner.

-The College’s concerns are similar to the concerns which have been expressed by the Canadian Medical Association, the College of Family Physicians of Canada, the Federation of Medical Regulatory Authorities of Canada and other organizations.
+The CPSS, The Canadian Medical Association, The College of Family Physicians of Canada, and The Federation of Medical Regulatory Authorities of Canada all have similar concerns.

 Information for PATIENTS

-- 1. Meet with your primary treating Health Care Practitioner to discuss whether medical cannabis could treat your symptoms.
-Your health care practitioner will review your medical history and may require you to undergo medical testing to assess your condition.
+- 1. Meet with your primary healthcare provider to discuss whether medical cannabis could treat your symptoms.
+Your healthcare provider will review your medical history, conduct an appropriate physical examination and may require you to undergo medical testing to assess your condition.

-- 2. Your primary treating Health Care Practitioner may then decide to prescribe medical cannabis as a treatment for your symptoms (or he or she may recommend a different course of treatment) if he or she feels that it is clinically appropriate.
+- 2. Your primary healthcare provider may decide to prescribe medical cannabis as a treatment for your condition (or, he or she may recommend a different course of treatment).

-- 3. To comply with the College’s bylaw, you will be asked to sign a treatment agreement outlining your medical and legal responsibilities with regards to your prescription for medical cannabis.
+- 3. To comply with the College’s bylaw, you will be asked to sign a treatment agreement outlining your medical and legal responsibilities regarding your prescription for medical cannabis.

 Purchasing or Producing Cannabis for Medical Purposes

-The Canadian Government’s regulations related to medical cannabis were changed in August 2016 to allow patients to obtain medical cannabis in one of three ways:
+The Canadian Government’s regulations related to medical cannabis allow you, to obtain medical cannabis in one of three ways:

-1. submitting the medical document directly to a licensed commercial producer;
+1. Obtaining medical cannabis from a licensed commercial provider;

-2. registering with Health Canada to produce a limited amount of cannabis for their own medical purposes; or,
+2. Registering with Health Canada to produce a limited amount of cannabis for your own medical purposes; or,

-Health Canada has stated that “using cannabis or any cannabis product can impair your concentration, your ability to think and make decisions, and your reaction time and coordination.
+Health Canada states that “using cannabis or any cannabis product can impair your concentration, your ability to think and make decisions, and your reaction time and coordination.
 This can affect your motor skills, including your ability to drive.
-It can also increase anxiety and cause panic attacks, and in some cases cause paranoia and hallucinations.” (http://www.hc-sc.gc.ca/dhp-mps/marihuana/info/cons-eng.php)
+It can also increase anxiety and cause panic attacks, and in some cases cause paranoia and hallucinations.”
+See Health Canada General Warnings at http://www.hc-sc.gc.ca/dhp-mps/marihuana/info/cons-eng.php.

 “Although no studies have been carried out to date examining the effects of cannabis or psychoactive cannabinoid exposure on psychomotor performance in individuals using these substances solely for medical purposes, it is well known that exposure to such substances impairs psychomotor performance and patients must be warned not to drive or operate complex machinery after smoking or eating cannabis or consuming psychoactive cannabinoid medications (e.g. dronabinol, nabilone, nabiximols).” (http://www.hc-sc.gc.ca/dhp-mps/marihuana/med/infoprof-eng.php#chp771)